10 Easy Ways To Keep Chicken Water From Freezing

 6. Keep extra waterers inside and replace frozen ones

 It’s the easiest trick we have for you.
 Just replace the frozen waterer with a fresh one.
-If you’re not planning on spending money on heaters or buying different types of waterers, you can buy one spare waterer.
+You can buy one spare waterer if you’re not planning on spending money on heaters or buying different types of waterers.
 Take the frozen one inside, and put a fresh waterer in the run.

 After a while, the frozen waterer will thaw, and you can clean and prepare it to replace the one in the run.
 It’s an easy and cheap solution without worrying about breaking the ice or trying to thaw frozen waterers under hot water.